GoogleCloudPlatform/compute-cassandra-python/README.md

   ```
 ## Debugging / Troubleshooting

-The first thing you can try is to edit `tools/common.py` and change the
-VERBOSE value to `True`.
+1. Make sure that you cached your Project ID with `gcutil` as stated in the
+One-time Setup section above.
+The scripts assume that the Project ID has
+been cached and will likely fail unless you've cached your Project ID.

+1. Enable extra command-line output by toggling the VERBOSE variable to `True`
+in the `tools/common.py` file.
 When you re-run a script with that enabled, you
 will see all of the standard output and error messages from `gcutil`.

-In order to understand what's going on with a cluster deployment with these
+1. In order to understand what's going on with a cluster deployment with these
 scripts, you will likely need to either use the web console and check the
 instance's serial output or SSH into the instance and monitor log files.
 In
 addition to standard log files, two that you should observe are:
  * `/var/log/startupscript.log` - Log for metadata startup-script
  * `/var/log/cassandra/output.log` - Cassandra log

  Note that these scripts were *not* tested on a Windows system.
 Some effort
  was put into using platform-safe commands (e.g. `os.path.sep`).
 But it was
-only tested on both Linux and Mac.
+ only tested on Linux and Mac.
 Since these scripts only rely on `python`
-and `gcutil`, they *should* work on Windows also.
+ and `gcutil`, they *should* also work on Windows.

+1. Ensure that your firewall rule is enabled so that the Cassandra nodes
+are accessible with by both Thrift and CQL protocols.

+1. If you are having problems with Cassandra, then you can look for help on
+mailing lists, forums, stackoverthrow, or IRC.
+In other words, if the nodes
+have all been  created and Cassandra started successfully (as verfied
+with the `nodetool status` output) but you are not able to execute CQL
+commands properly, then you'll likely need more detailed Cassandra help.

 ## Conclusion